 The CG01 epilepsy project

-CombiGene is developing a breakthrough therapy with potential to dramatically improve the quality of life for a group of epilepsy patients for whom there is currently no effective treatment.
-CombiGene uses an adeno-associated viral vector (AAV) to administer a combination of neuropeptide Y (NPY) and its receptor Y2 directly to the part of the brain where the epileptic seizure begins.
-The most important preclinical effect studies have been concluded with positive results and the next step will be the compulsory safety studies.
-Given a positive outcome from the safety studies and successful GMP production of CG01, studies in humans can begin.
+CombiGene is developing a groundbreaking AAV-based gene therapy with the potential to dramatically improve the quality of life of a group of epilepsy patients for whom there is currently no effective treatment.
+CombiGene uses a gene therapy vector, an adeno-associated virus (AAV), to administer a combination of neuropeptide Y (NPY) and its receptor Y2 directly to the part of the brain where the epileptic attack starts.

 CombiGene’s epilepsy project reaches milestones according to plan

 CombiGene has conducted a wide range of preclinical studies that have taken the epilepsy project forward step by step.
 In 2021, the company will focus on the final preclinical studies in order to be able to start the first study in humans in 2022.
 Below is a summary of completed preclinical studies.

 Successful proof of concept study in a model of chronic epilepsy

 After completing the dose response study, CombiGene began a proof of concept study with CG01 in a model of chronic epilepsy led by Professor Merab Kokaia, one of CombiGene’s scientific founders.
 The model used mimics the course of the disease in human temporal lobe epilepsy and the study included the use of magnetic resonance (MRI) and electroencephalography (EEG) examinations, i.e., the same methods used when examining patients in clinics.
 The final results of the study presented in early 2018 show that CombiGene’s drug candidate CG01 has clear anti-epileptic effects.
 The study was published 2019 in Molecular Therapy.

 Human expression study confirms that human brain cells take up CombiGene’s drug candidate